kerwitz/arduino_ledstrip/README.md

         },
         {
             "name": "Off",
-            "rgb": [0,0,0]
+            "isOffSwitch": true
         }
     ]
 }
 ```

 Assuming "LED Strip" as `DEVICE_NAME` (see setup below), theses scenes will show up in the Alexa app as "LED Strip: Sunlight" and "LED Strip: Aquarium".
-Please note that the third scene is currently assumed to be an off trigger (see [#1](https://github.com/kerwitz/arduino_ledstrip/issues/1)).
+You may mark scenes as off switches by setting `isOffSwitch` to true.
+These scenes will never be activated but instead trigger the strip to return to rgb(0,0,0) and reset the active scene.

 Setup
 ----------